MickaelMP/NullWpsPinAuto/README.md

 # NullWpsPinAuto
-Simple bash script intended to exploit the NullWpsPinAuto breach on all close APs.
+Simple bash script intended to exploit the Null Wps Pin breach automatically on all APs.
 Built for Kali Linux.

 # Requirements
 This script requires the latest fork of reaver-wps and the latest version of [Wiire's Pixiewps](https://github.com/wiire/pixiewps) installed